• Seit 1999 online

 Wild camping in Denmark

 In Denmark, it’s a whole different ball game again.
 Expect to pay penalties If you stay outside campgrounds with a caravan.
 Camping is allowed in at least 40 approved forests.
-There are penalties of up to 75 euros on tourist beaches to incur if you let yourself get caught wild camping.
+There are penalties of up to 75 euros on tourist beaches if you let yourself get caught wild camping.
+Oh, and check for ticks!

 Wild Camping in Romania

 There are no laws in Romania to prohibit wild camping.
-Almost everywhere in nature or rural areas in Romania, you can camp (tent).
+You can camp everywhere in nature or rural areas in Romania (tent).
 If you ask the locals, you’ll often hear that camping is not a problem.
 They’ll tell you that you’ll have a tough time finding an owner who’ll become upset just because you’ve raised a tent for one night.
-Our advice is to ask permission on privately owned land – better to be safe (and polite) than sorry!
+We advise asking permission on privately owned land – it is better to be safe (and polite) than sorry!

 Wild camping in France

-In France, camping is officially permitted only on private land with the consent of the owner.
-As people, in general, are very friendly and incredibly very open to hikers and cyclists, you’ll usually find a place soon enough.
+With the owner’s consent, camping is officially permitted only on private land in France.
+People generally are very friendly and incredibly open to hikers and cyclists, so you’ll usually find a place soon enough.
 Along the coast, in specific protected areas, such as national parks and regional nature parks (parc Naturel régional), wild camping is prohibited here in general.
 The same applies to places near sights.
-Not advisable to pitch directly under the Eiffel Tower – this can cost you a heady penalty of 1,500 euros if you are caught!
+Not advisable to pitch directly under the Eiffel Tower – this can cost you a heady penalty of 1,500 euros if caught!
 Anyway, there are many local rules, so the best is to find the city hall in the village where you want to camp and ask there.
 An alternative to city hall is the church, where the priest might tell you whether the local church owns some field in the countryside.

 Wild camping in Poland

 Poland is not quite as strict.
-In the last 20 years, there hasn’t been one single fine imposed for wild camping.
-From 2021 onwards a publicly available map was published, highlighting the numerous wild regions where camping is officially tolerated.
+In the last 20 years, not 1 fine hasn’t been imposed for wild camping.
+From 2021 onwards, a publicly available map was published, highlighting the numerous wild regions where camping is officially tolerated.
 Check out the governmental website.
-Nevertheless, be considerate and keep your impact to a minimum; who wants to risk being the first wild camper in Poland in 20 years to get a fine!
+Nevertheless, be considerate and keep your impact to a minimum; who wants to risk being the first wild camper in Poland in 20 years to get a fine?
 If in doubt, asking a local farmer for a campground on their pastures is always a good idea.
-And who knows you might be invited in for a cup of tea.
+And who knows, you might be invited to a cup of tea.

 Wild camping in Germany

-Without a tent (e.g. bivy sack), you may sleep almost anywhere for a night outside on private property in Germany.
+Without a tent (e.g., a bivy sack), you may sleep almost anywhere for a night outside on private property in Germany.
 Excluded are specially marked areas and nature reserves.
 The local officials will decide whether an awning or a tarp is deemed a tent if they discover you.
-Also, the good idea is to pitch a tent on private land after you’ve gained permission.
-Generally, it’s a formality to give a quick knock at the door in rural areas asking if it would be OK.
+Also, a good idea is to pitch a tent on private land after you’ve gained permission.
+Generally, it’s a formality to quickly knock at the door in rural areas, asking if it would be OK.

 Wild camping in Switzerland and the rest of Europe

-Extra caution should be taking for wild camping in Switzerland.
+Extra caution should be taken when wild camping in Switzerland.
 Fines of 10,000 euros or more for wild camping and lighting of fires.
 It is advisable to look for a campsite early enough.
 Avoid being another storyteller of a climber and other outdoor enthusiasts of meeting up with Swiss law enforcement at 4 am!

-Particularly stringent rules for wild campers are in the Netherlands, Hungary, Portugal, Russia, Croatia, Serbia, Greece, Bulgaria, Czech Republic and Slovakia.
-It is not even permitted to pitch on private land.
-Rest periods in a caravan parking lot is restricted in these countries.
+The Netherlands, Hungary, Portugal, Russia, Croatia, Serbia, Greece, Bulgaria, Czech Republic, and Slovakia have particularly strict rules for wild campers.
+Pitching on private land is not even permitted, and rest periods in a caravan parking lot are restricted in these countries.

 More tips and reading regarding camping and adventure: